NJR Surgeon and Hospital Outcomes Website

 Within the profiles, there are also included statistics for the national averages, so you can compare surgeon information against these figures.

-Remember you can also talk to your surgeon about their joint replacement experience.
-If you would like to ask but feel uncomfortable doing so, perhaps consider taking a friend or family member to your appointment to support you
+Remember you can also talk to your surgeon about the range of their clinical experience in joint replacement surgery.
+If you would like to ask them about this but feel uncomfortable doing so, perhaps consider taking a friend or family member to your appointment to support you

 Everything you can find for a surgeon is also supplied at a hospital level.
 In addition to surgeon information, you can also find: